Highest1-YearGIC Ratesmaple leaf

 Source: Government of Alberta

-While all families are eligible for the base component whether they have employment income or not, only families with employment income qualify for the working component.
-This encourages families to stay in the workforce, as they can then claim the benefit's base and working components.
+While all families are eligible for the base component, only those with employment income can claim the working component.
+This structure encourages workforce participation, allowing families to receive both components when they remain employed.

-The ACFB is paid in August, November, February, and May.
-ACFB is a Canada Child Benefit (CCB) related program and is administered by the Canada Revenue Agency on behalf of the provincial government.
+The ACFB is paid quarterly, in August, November, February, and May.
+It is a Canada Child Benefit (CCB)-related program administered by the Canada Revenue Agency (CRA) on behalf of the provincial government.

 Canada Pension Plan and Employment Insurance